AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly-configuration.md

 -  Enable the Fastly module.
 -  Upload the default Fastly VCL code.
--  Provide a list of top-level and subdomains for each environment to Adobe, or submit {{commerce-support-ticket}}.
+-  Provide a list of top-level and subdomains for each environment to Adobe, or submit an Adobe Commerce Support ticket.
 -  Wait for confirmation that the specified domains have been added to your Cloud environments.
 -  On Starter projects, add the domains to your Fastly service configuration.
 See [Manage domains](fastly-custom-cache-configuration.md#manage-domains).
 -  For information about updating the DNS configuration, check with your [DNS registrar](https://lookup.icann.org/) for the correct method for your domain service.